-Penn Museum welcomes and encourages Penn faculty, instructors, and teaching assistants to make use of its collections (now accessible online at www.penn.museum/collections).
-We have world-class collections of objects from Africa, the Americas, Asia, Oceania, ancient Egypt, the Mediterranean, and the Near East, as well as extensive photographic, film, and document archives, and a significant collection of biological specimens and remains in our Physical Anthropology collection.
-Our public galleries provide an introduction to geographical regions of the world and thematic subjects, while thousands of objects in storage are available for more detailed, small-group study.
-Integrating a visit to the galleries or a collections study session is a highlight for many classes ranging from Introductory Latin to African Music.
+The Penn Museum welcomes and encourages Penn faculty, instructors, and teaching assistants to make use of its collections in their classes.
+We have nearly one million objects from Africa, the Americas, Asia, Oceania, ancient Egypt, the Mediterranean, and the Near East, as well as extensive photographic, film, and document archives, and a significant collection of biological specimens and remains in our Physical Anthropology collection.
+Information about our collections can be accessed through our online database.

 Please fill out and submit the Class Access Request Form.

 Classrooms: Penn classes can view objects not currently on display in the galleries in one of the Museum's many classroom spaces.
 For classes that normally meet in the Museum, we can bring objects directly to your classroom.
 For classes that normally meet elsewhere, we can make arrangements for class to meet in one of the Museum's spaces.
 Objects are available for study Monday to Friday 9:30 am to 4:30 pm, or at other times by special request.

 Collections Storage: Objects are also available for viewing in their permanent storage locations.
 Storage tours are limited to 10 students at a time, and must be accompanied by a Curator or Keeper.